Hashimoto Autoimmune Thyroid Disease Treatment

 How to Test for Hashimoto Thyroid Disease

-Of course, the only way to discover the root cause of your thyroid problem is by paying a visit to a licensed, experienced, knowledgeable professional – there is no way to know for sure what may be causing your issues elsewise.
-If you live in the Kingwood area in Houston, Dr. Clark would be happy to help get to the bottom of your health concern.
+Of course, the only way to discover the root cause of your thyroid problem is by paying a visit to a licensed, experienced, knowledgeable professional.
+Yes, you can see a chiropractor for Hashimoto’s disease if they are also trained in functional medicine.
+Do you live in the Houston area, and need to speak to a chiropractor in Kingwood TX who understands these complex issues?
+Dr. Clark would be happy to help get to the bottom of your health concern.

 However, if thyroid problems are a result of Hashimoto’s disease, there are three things a patient must do to help them alleviate their symptoms.

 Remember that Hashimoto’s is a form of an autoimmune disease, meaning the body’s own immune system is attacking itself.
+(Most often people wrongly believe their thyroid is attacking itself, but this is not the case.)
 Coincidentally, most of the immune system is located in the gut – as a result, poor gut health is a major contributing factor in triggering autoimmune diseases such as Hashimoto’s.